Module 2 of 5

 Pre-trained Base Model SFT Format & instruction following RLHF / DPO Quality via human preference Safety Red-teaming & refusal boundaries Aligned Assistant Next-token predictor Follows instructions Prefers better answers Knows when to refuse Ready for use (instruction, response) pairs (preferred, dispreferred) pairs red-team prompts + constitutions

 The post-training pipeline.
 Each stage builds on the previous one and uses different training data (shown in blue below each box).
-Not every model follows this exact sequence: some combine stages or use variants: but the general pattern is consistent across major model families.
+Not every model follows this exact sequence: some combine stages or use variants, but the general pattern is consistent across major model families.
 Illustrative diagram.

 Supervised Fine-Tuning (SFT)